alvaroaguirre/alvaroaguirre.github.io/projects.md

 ### Daily Covid tracking using AWS

-I built Python program that gets daily new cases and deaths, both in absolutes and 7-day rolling averages, and generates a plot that shows the evolution for Peru, Spain and the UK (my home country and the two countries where I have been living for the past couple of years).
+I built a Python program that gets daily new cases and deaths, both in absolutes and 7-day rolling averages, and generates a plot that shows the evolution for Peru, Spain and the UK (my home country and the two countries where I have been living for the past couple of years).
 Since I wanted to learn about AWS, I initialized an EC2 instance and stored the code there, along with a bash script that runs it and pushes results to github daily according to a cron schedule.
 The plots can be found [here](https://alvaroaguirre.com/covid).

 ![daily7](https://raw.githubusercontent.com/alvaroaguirre/Projects/master/Covid/daily_cases_smooth.svg)